-With Old School equipment you will continue to be fooled by bad records, just as I and all my audio buds were fooled twenty and thirty years ago.
 Audio has improved immensely in that time.
-If you’re still playing Heavy Vinyl and Audiophile pressings there’s a world of sound you’re missing.
+If you’re still playing Heavy Vinyl and Audiophile pressings, there’s a world of sound you’re missing.
 We would love to help you find it.

 One Hot Stamper just might be all it takes to get the ball rolling.

 Oh no, someone is going to keep pressing Classic’s shitty records!
 And selling them!